 Missouri Workers Compensation Specialists

 If you’ve been injured on the job or exposed to dangerous substances at work, you might qualify for Missouri workers compensation.
-Read on to learn what to expect in your case and how an experienced Workers Compensation Lawyer Missouri can help.
+Read on to learn what to expect in your case and how an experienced attorney can help.

-When you decide to pursue Missouri workers’ compensation, you are also forfeiting your right to sue your employer.
-But in a situation where the claim is denied, or you and your employers are not able to reach a common ground concerning the benefits, the following are the possible ways forward:
+When you decide to pursue a claim, you are also forfeiting your legal right to sue your employer.
+But in a situation where the claim is denied, or you and your employers are not able to reach a common ground concerning the benefits, the law determines following possible ways forward:

 - Deliberate on the matters arising with your employer or the insurance company;